Boris Johnson has referred to Parliament's standards watchdog over claims the BBC chairman 'helped him secure an £800,000 loan' - ExBulletin

 Boris Johnson has referred to Parliament’s standards watchdog over claims the BBC chairman ‘helped him secure an £800,000 loan’

-FORMER Prime Minister Boris Johnson has reportedly been referred to the parliamentary standards watchdog following claims the BBC chairman helped him secure an £800,000 loan.
+BORIS Johnson has been referred to the Parliamentary Standards watchdog over allegations that a former adviser helped him secure an £800,000 loan – before he was appointed BBC chairman.

-The referral was said to have been made by Labor over what it called a quagmire of filth,” according to Sky News.
+The referral was made by Labor over what it called a quagmire of sleaze” – but the ex-PM strongly refuted the claims.

-A report in The temperature claims Richard Sharp, 66, helped Johnsons Downing Street lifestyle in November and December 2020 by obtaining security on a loan.
+Richard Sharp, 66, helped Mr Johnson by arranging to secure an 800,000 loan, according to The temperature – an assertion described as “rubbish” by the spokesperson for the former Prime Minister.

-It was just weeks before Mr Johnson selected him for his current position with the company, according to the newspaper.
+This was weeks before Mr Johnson chose Mr Sharp as chairman of the BBC, according to the newspaper.

-Mr Sharp, a former Goldman Sachs banker, had already applied for the job at the broadcaster and had reached the final stages of the selection process.
+Anneliese Dodds, leader of the Labor Party, wrote to MPs Standards Czar Daniel Greenberg about the reported arrangement.

-The friend and former adviser to Mr Johnson had previously given 400,000 to the Conservative Party allegedly got involved following a dinner at an old friend Sam Blyth’s house in west London.
+Mr Sharp – who was an adviser to Boris when he was Mayor of London – was allegedly implicated in the alleged loan deal following a dinner party at Sam Blyth’s home in west London.

-Mr Sharp reportedly agreed to help and met Simon Case, Cabinet Secretary and Head of the Civil Service, in Downing Street the first week of December.

-Mr Sharp reportedly introduced Mr Case to Blyth and spoke to Johnson.
+Mr. Blyth is a multi-millionaire Canadian businessman and a distant cousin of Mr. Johnson.

-Mr Johnson, Mr Sharp and Mr Blyth are said to have had a private dinner at Checkers before the loan was finalised.
+Mr Johnson, Mr Sharp and Mr Blyth then reportedly had a private dinner at Checkers before the loan was finalised.

 Under the BBC’s royal charter, the monarch appoints the chair on the advice of the prime minister and the culture secretary.